Department of Water Resources

 What are the planning regions?

-Though the 2012 CVFPP identifies nine regions (Upper Sacramento, Mid-Sacramento, Feather River, Lower Sacramento, Delta-North, Delta-South, Lower San Joaquin, Mid-San Joaquin, and Upper San Joaquin), some regions have partnered together, resulting in six regions.
-These six regions are the Upper/Mid-Sacramento River, Feather River, Lower Sacramento River/Delta North, Lower San Joaquin River/Delta South, Mid-San Joaquin River, and Upper San Joaquin River.
+Though the 2012 CVFPP identified nine regions (Upper Sacramento, Mid-Sacramento, Feather River, Lower Sacramento, Delta-North, Delta-South, Lower San Joaquin, Mid-San Joaquin, and Upper San Joaquin), some regions have since partnered together for a current total of six regions: Upper/Mid-Sacramento River, Feather River, Lower Sacramento River/Delta North, Lower San Joaquin River/Delta South, Mid-San Joaquin River, and Upper San Joaquin River.
+A local agency in each region has organized a working group of representatives from flood management agencies, land use agencies, flood emergency responders, permitting agencies, environmental and agricultural interests and other interested parties.

 - An informational atlas describing the regional setting and available information.